Neverwas: Development

 The film was written and directed by filmmaker Joshua Michael Stern in his directorial debut.
 It was produced by Sidney Kimmel and Greg Shapiro, and co-produced by Aaron Eckhart who starred in the leading role.
 The film was distributed by Neverwas Productions and premiered at the Toronto International Film Festival on September 9, 2005.
-It was distributed by Miramax Home Entertainment for its home media release.
-Owing to the theme of a fairy tale which is based on real events, the film has often been compared with Finding Neverland (2004).
+It was initially distributed by Miramax Home Entertainment for its home media release.
+Owing to the theme of a fairy tale which is based on real events, the film has often been compared with Finding Neverland (2004), which Miramax were also involved with.

 Filming

 Principal photography took place in September 2004 in Vancouver, British Columbia, Canada.

+Home media

+The film's U.S. DVD from Miramax Home Entertainment was released on July 3, 2007.

+In December 2010, Miramax was sold by The Walt Disney Company, their owners since 1993.
+That same month, the studio was taken over by private equity firm Filmyard Holdings.
+Filmyard licensed the home media rights for several Miramax titles to Echo Bridge Entertainment, and on February 14, 2012, Echo Bridge reissued Neverwas on DVD.
+It was one of the more recent Miramax films to be reissued by Echo Bridge, as the initial home video release had only occurred four year prior.
+In 2011, Filmyard Holdings licensed the Miramax library to streamer Netflix.
+This deal included Neverwas, and ran for five years, eventually ending on June 1, 2016.

+Filmyard Holdings sold Miramax to Qatari company beIN Media Group during March 2016.
+In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library, after buying a 49% stake in the studio from beIN.
+Neverwas was one of the 700 titles they acquired in the deal, and since April 2020, the film has been distributed by Paramount Pictures.
+On March 4, 2021, Neverwas was made available on Paramount's new streaming service Paramount+, as one of its inaugural launch titles.